 If you are diagnosed as having CKD you will come into contact with a range of healthcare professionals.
 Here is a short guide to the main people you may meet.

 Supports you if you have anaemia.
-This may include giving iron injections and by helping with EPO.
+This may include arranging for you to have iron infusions.

 Clinical psychologist or counsellor